ZimehrAbbasi/GreyPress/README.md

 #### Inputs

-The inputs to this program are a `file directory` (absolute or relative path), and a `decomposition percentage`(DP) which is basically how high you want the resolution to be.
+The inputs to this program are a `file directory` (absolute or relative path), and a `resolution percentage`(RP) which is basically how high you want the resolution to be.

 ### Sample output